brigantbyte/filedate-macOS/README.md

 # filedate-macOS

-Lightweight script-app to change file dates on macOS (supports 30+ system languages)
+Lightweight script-app to change file dates on macOS

 It consists of a tiny macOS `.app` with an embedded `.command` that changes creation dates for files and folders, including everything inside subfolders.